Yes, A Glass Handbag Is Worth The Risk

 Advertisement

-Are you a color enthusiast, or perhaps your favorite color is red?
+Are you a colour enthusiast, or perhaps your favourite colour is red?
 If so, then this vibrant vintage mid-century purse is a match made in heaven.
 The cherry red shade is slightly opaque and masks any specific items that you may have except for the outline.
 It's a stunning colorful piece that'll attract eyes by simply placing it on a table when having coffee at a cafe or with an all-white 'fit.

 Short and sweet.
 Haetingcare's glass handbag is shorter than Sage & Sill's tote bag, but still offers that flawless handblown feature.
 No two pieces are the same, as little air bubbles adorn the purse.
 In addition, the bag is made out of recycled green glass, so you get a nice subtle hue.
 It reminds me of the light green sheen from old-school glass Coke bottles.